MinecraftForge/Documentation/docs/concepts/proxies.md

 }
 ```

-Now in your mod's preInit method you can call ```proxy.registerItemModels();``` and it won't crash with a ClassNotFoundException when you try to use your mod on a dedicated server, as Forge makes sure that the ClientProxy is never refered there, therefor eliminating any change of accidentially using that client side method implementation on server.
+Now in your preInit method of your class, you can call `proxy.registerItemModels()` and it won't crash with a `ClassNotFoundException` when you try to use your mod on a dedicated server, as Forge makes sure that the ClientProxy is never referred there, therefore eliminating any change of accidentally using that client environment implementation on the dedicated server.

 Uses for SidedProxies
 ---------------------